-By combining the skills of leading experts across financial, political, technical and social spheres, Our Afrikan City (OAC) aims to achieve this by crafting a vision of what an Afrikan city should look like and applying itself in developing innovative solutions to the challenges we face.
+By combining the skills of leading experts across financial, political, technical and social spheres, Our African City (OAC) aims to achieve this by crafting a vision of what an African city should look like and applying itself in developing innovative solutions to the challenges we face.

 As a key stakeholder, Aurecon is playing an important role in OAC.